 House where you live with Jesus – The Scriptures have been very meticulously

 written for our benefit.
-Paul depicts them as a building being fitted together
+Paul depicts the saints as a building fitted together

 and growing into a holy temple in the Lord.
-This is what God wants to happen
+This is what God wants happening

-in our minds, structuring a form of a temple as it were, fitting together the
+in our heart, constructing a temple as it were, fitting the people together

-pieces of God’s word like the pieces of a building.
-This knowledge is a
+like bricks of a building.
+This temple is a

-living, breathing person, who is not us or Him, but a new creation consisting
+living, breathing person, who is not us or Him, but a new creation, both us and

-planted on the day of our salvation.
-As God stitches together His word in our
+the ends of our fingers and on the tips of our toes.
+As God stitches His word in our

-meticulously built from hard work by the construction workers, so God wants us
+person.
+As the Church was built by the construction workers, so God wants us

-to work hard in fitting our lives together with one another, not just
+meticulously work at fitting our lives together, not just

-the degree that these same things are happening in our hearts.
+socializing, but participating in true spiritual fellowship to the degree that these things are happening in

 (229d) Kingdom of God